 Applicants must submit the following documents and information to receive full consideration during the committee evaluation process:

-ANDREW W. MELLON FOUNDATION PREFERRED HUMANITIES AND HUMANISTIC SOCIAL SCIENCE FIELDS
+ANDREW W. MELLON FOUNDATION PREFERRED HUMANITIES FIELDS

 - Anthropology and Archaeology